Finite-size scaling of out-of-time-ordered correlators at late times: Introduction

-If we choose $B$ to be a local Pauli operator $\sigma_{x}$ on the first spin, then half of the terms in the expansion of $A(t)$ commute with $B$ and half of them do not.
-We can then estimate the term involving the commutator in Eq. (\ref{OTOCdef}) to be
+After undergoing chaotic evolution for a sufficiently long time, the support of $A(t)$ should be the whole system, and one might expect that the coefficients $a_{k_1k_2\cdots k_n}$ behave like random variables due to the chaotic nature of the dynamics.
+If we choose $B$ to be the Pauli operator $\sigma_x$ of qubit $1$, then half of the terms in the expansion (\ref{At}) of $A(t)$ commute with $B$ and half of them do not.
+Thus,

-The approximation step comes from the fact that we are summing over half of the random variables.
-Plugging this into Eq. (\ref{OTOCdef}), we see that the OTOC decays to zero at late times.
+The approximation step follows from Eq. (\ref{nor}) and the fact that we sum over half of the random variables.
+Substituting Eq. (\ref{3}) into Eq. (\ref{OTOCdef}), we see that OTOC approaches $0$ at late times.

-Equation (\ref{At}) is a very simple way to approximate operator evolution at late times in chaotic systems and it may be oversimplified in certain aspects.
-For example, one major difference between Eq. (\ref{At}) and $A(t) = e^{iHt}Ae^{-iHt}$ is that the latter preserves the spectrum of $A$ while the former does not.
-An immediate question that needs to be answered is: how does this discrepancy affect our understanding of OTOC behavior at late times?
-Is it necessary to use better and more sophisticated approximation method in order to fully capture the essence of chaotic dynamics at late times?
+Equation (\ref{At}) with random coefficients is a very simple way to approximate $A(t)$ for large $t$ in chaotic systems and it is oversimplified in some respects.
+For example, one major difference between this approximation and the exact evolution $A(t) = e^{iHt}Ae^{-iHt}$ is that the latter preserves the spectrum of $A$ while the former does not.
+How does this discrepancy affect our understanding of the late-time behavior of OTOC?
+Is it necessary to use more refined and sophisticated approximations in order to fully capture the essence of chaotic dynamics at late times?

-One question we can ask is the scaling of late-time OTOC with the system size.
-In finite-size systems, it is possible for a generic OTOC to decay to a small yet nonzero value which goes to zero when the system size goes to infinity.
-Using the approximation in Eq. (\ref{At}), we might estimate this residue value to be exponentially small in the system size as we are summing over an exponential number of uncorrelated random variables.
-However, as we are going to show below, this scaling should be inverse polynomial if we use a more careful approximation.
-In particular, we show that this power law scaling is closely related to the conservation of energy by the time evolution which is not captured by the approximation in Eq. (\ref{At}).
+We focus on the scaling of late-time OTOC with system size.
+In finite-size systems, OTOC may converge to a small but finite value, which goes to $0$ when the system size goes to infinity.
+One might expect this residual value to be exponentially small in the system size because we sum over an exponential number of random variables in Eq. (\ref{3}).
+However, using a more refined approximation we show that the finite-size scaling of generic late-time OTOC should be inverse polynomial.
+In fact, the power-law scaling is closely related to energy conservation during the time evolution, which is not captured by simply setting the coefficients in the expansion (\ref{At}) to be random.